fsantanna/pingus/ceu/README.md

     C++ pops the *Credits* screen, going back to the *World Map* screen.
     Céu uses an enclosing `loop` to restart the process.

-The direct style of Céu has some advantages:

-* It uses structured control flow (i.e., sequences and loops) instead of an explicit stack and a continuation variable.
-* The screens are decoupled from one another, i.e., the `Worldmap` has no references to `Story`, which has no references to `Credits`.
+In contrast to C++, the screens Céu are decoupled and only the `Main Loop` touches them: the `Worldmap` has no references to `Story`, which has no references to `Credits`.
-* The flow between the screens is self-contained in a single loop instead of spread across multiple classes.

 <!--
 TODO: